 “I never thought of it this way before.
 Thank you!” she replied.

 Maybe you identify with that mother.
-Maybe you’ve been dealing with a lot of extreme behaviors with your child since Halloween ended (it’s normally the months between Halloween and New Year’s Day that extreme behaviors are at their highest).
+Maybe you’ve been dealing with a lot of extreme behaviors with your child since the school year ended (or even over the past year that COVID has changed life as we know it, and added an extra level of trauma).

 As parents it’s easy, out of frustration, or exhaustion, to react, or over-react, before remembering what is actually going on with your child.